lulujordanna/data-structures/week06/README.md

+*This folder has been used for debugging new queries.
+The details below highlight my progress from Week 06, September October 14, 2019*

 ## Goal
 The goal of this weeks assignment is to create queries from both the AA data in my PostgreSQL database and the Process Blog data in DynamoDB.